 GLEDN App Tutorial Webinar (Center for Invasive Species and Ecosystem Health)

 Public gardens and arboreta have a unique role to play in preventing the introduction and spread of invasive species.
 As living collections of plants from around the world, these institutions are often the first to acquire new exotic plants and bring them to the United States.
 With expert staff and dedicated volunteers, public gardens are also in a unique position to be able to observe and record instances of new plants spreading and showing invasive potential.
 As a continuation of our "Invasive Plants in Trade" work with the horticulture industry, MIPN worked with The Morton Arboretum and the Ohio Invasive Plants Council to hold a recent summit meeting of public gardens to discuss how gardens can better organize and share information about potentially invasive plants.
 Find more details about this project here.

-Interactive Weed Identification Database - created by Mark Renz, University of Wisconsin, the database contains 280 of the most common weeds/invasive plants found in agricultural, urban, and natural settings in Wisconsin.
-At the website, click on the Weed ID Tool in the left column.
-The database is organized to ask questions about the unknown plant, and, based on the user's input, the website will produce a list of plants (scientific and common names) along with thumbnail images that match the information entered.
+Interactive Weed Identification Database - Created by Mark Renz, University of Wisconsin, the database contains 280 of the most common weeds/invasive plants found in agricultural, urban, and natural settings in Wisconsin.
+The database will lead you through questions about the unknown plant, and, based on the user's input, will produce a list of possible ID's with photos.

 The National Institute of Invasive Species Science is a consortium of government and non-government organizations formed to develop cooperative approaches for invasive species science that meet the urgent needs of land managers and the public.
 Field data on aquatic and terrestrial species and diseases can be collected in any form and uploaded.
 These datasets are integrated into the database and displayed as "living maps" of harmful invaders on the Web to serve land managers, landowners, researchers, government officials, and the public.